burbschat/ledmat8x16/README.md

         * *PM254-2-08-W-8.5*
             * Mating part from same manufacturer: PZ254-2-08-W-8.5

 ### Notes
 * There seems to be no cheap LED driver which supports row *and* column driving
     * IS31FL3731 seems to be pretty capable.
 Costs a little more but is still affordable.
-However, choosing the simpler part surely teach one more things than just buying the solution.
+However, choosing the simpler part will surely teach one more things than just buying the solution.
-* One option may also to use just a RP2040 per tile as they are so cheap
-    * More development time required for firmware
-    * Seems to only run at 12MHz without external oscillator
-    * Restricts us to one microcontroller while with using the shift registers the driving microcontroller can be anything that can shift in the data

-#### LED currents
+#### LED Currents
 * Use 5V supply
     * The TLC59283 are constant current and support up to 10V
         * The constant-current value of all 16 channels is set by a single external resistor
-    * 3.3V may also work, but may be insuficcient for some chips, so use 5V
+    * 3.3V may also work, but may be insufficient for some chips, so use 5V
 * Peak forward current is 60mA/90mA (green/red)
     * 16 columns (8 red 8 green) on one row so peak current of 1200 mA per row
 * Average current is 25mA (same for both colors)